tmecklem/nerves_system_rpi3a/README.md

-If you're new to Nerves, check out the [nerves_init_gadget](https://github.com/nerves-project/nerves_init_gadget) project for creating a starter project for the Raspberry Pi 3 Model A+.
+If you're new to Nerves, check out the [nerves_init_gadget](https://github.com/nerves-project/nerves_init_gadget) project for creating a starter project for the Raspberry Pi Zero 2.
 It will get you started with the basics like bringing up the virtual Ethernet interface, initializing the application partition, and enabling ssh-based firmware updates.

-[Image credit](#rpi): This image is from [raspberrypi.org](https://www.raspberrypi.org/products/raspberry-pi-3-model-a-plus/).